Capital Architecture

 The SAVI Ministries Endowment

-Returns above the 5x threshold direct to The SAVI Ministries Endowment per the legal terms of the applicable fund document, representing the institutional implementation of Tenet 4.
+Returns above the 5x equity multiple direct to The SAVI Ministries Endowment per the legal terms of the applicable fund document, representing the institutional implementation of Tenet 4.
 For projects using the Alitheia Ecosystem, smart contract automation can execute this distribution on-chain within that specific fund structure.

 Each tenet is verifiable.
 Each is encoded in legal language.
 Each is measured through defined portfolio governance metrics.
 In The SAVI Capital Model, they are enforceable.